- The Swiss Museum of Transport offers a varied learning and experience program for many interests

 Location and directions to the Museum of Transport

-You can find the Museum of Transport in Lucerne at Lidostrasse 5.
-Directly at the northern part of the Verkehrshaus there are bus stops of the lines 2,8 and 24 of the Luzerner Verkehrsbetriebe and the S3 of the SBB.
-To the south of the Lidowiese, there is a boat landing stage to the Museum of Transport directly on Lake Lucerne.
+You will find the Museum of Transport in Lucerne at Lidostrasse 5.
+Directly at the northern part of the Museum of Transport there are bus stops of the lines 2,8 and 24 of the Luzerner Verkehrsbetriebe and the S3 of the SBB.
+In the south of the Lidowiese there is a boat landing stage to the Museum of Transport directly at the Vierwaldstättersee.